chuanqisun/blog/src/posts/20251010-porcelain-to-come.md

 Fundamentally, I'm losing touch with my programmer identity.
 Am I still myself when I vibe code?

-## Generation, Reproduction or Creation?
+## Generation: Reproduction or Creation?

 > What I cannot create, I do not understand.
 > -- Richard Feynman